yubrot/llrl/README.md

 ## Features

-llrl is mainly influenced by OCaml, Rust, Haskell, Scala, and Scheme.
+llrl is not a highly carefully designed programming language, but it mainly borrows its design from OCaml, Rust, Haskell, and Scheme.

+- **Self-hosting compiler implementation**
 - **Statically-typed**
   - Hindley-Milner based type system
   - Supports type classes